“Nobody Died At Sandy Hook”

 But there’s a red tarp right there:

-Even more stupefying, Lee’s exemplar photo doesn’t even meet her own requirements for what a real triage should look like:
+Even more baffling, the very photo Lee offers as an example doesn’t even meet her own supposed standards for what a “real” triage scene should look like:

-And here’s a closer view, taken from a video posted by the Wall Street Journal:
+Here’s a closer view, captured from a video posted by the Wall Street Journal:

-Ms. Pisani’s injury is explicitly confirmed at 10:17:07 of the radio call log:
+Ms. Pisani’s injury is also confirmed at timestamp 10:17:07 in the radio call log:

 10:17:07 “Gunshot wound to the left foot, need transport, but she’s conscious and alert.”